Community Services & Centers

 Ruth K. Solomon Girls Center

 The Ruth K. Solomon Girls Center is a summer and after-school recreational program that offers tutoring, career education, social skills development and leadership guidance to girls age 5-18 years.
-School-year hours are 2:30 – 6:30 p.m.
-Summer hours are 7:30 a.m. to 6:30 p.m.
+School-year hours are 2:30 – 6 p.m.
+Summer hours are 7:30 a.m. to 6:00 p.m.
 Girls may attend every weekday.
-The center is located at 6720 North 30th Street, as part of the Heartland Family Service North Office.
+The center is located at Heartland Family Service North Office at 6720 North 30th Street, Omaha, NE.

 Solomon Girls Center offers year-round educational, cultural, social and recreational programming to the daughters of approximately 250 families in the area.
 Activities promote skill development and provide assistance in dealing with the issues that challenge today’s girls and young women.
 The ultimate aim of the Center is to provide its members with those qualities that enable them to have positive social interactions and relationships.
 The Summer Program is offered at Trinity Lutheran Church, next door to the Solomon Center.
 Field trips and activities are offered for recreation, leadership and social skills.
-Call (402) 455-1755 for more information.
-Click here for Solomon Girls Center Activities.
+Call 402- 455-1755 for more information.

 Ways to Work